boredazfcuk/docker-icloudpd/README.md

 **folder_structure**: This specifies the folder structure to use in your download destination directory.
 If this variable is not set, it will set {:%Y/%m/%d} as the default. use **none** to download to a flat file structure

-**download_notifications**: This variable specifies whether notifications with a short summary should be sent for file downloads
+**download_notifications**: This variable specifies whether notifications with a short summary should be sent for file downloads.
+It will default to **True**

-**delete_notifications**: This variable specifies whether notifications with a short summary should be sent for file deletions
+**delete_notifications**: This variable specifies whether notifications with a short summary should be sent for file deletions.
+It will default to **True**

 ## OPTIONAL ENVIRONMENT VARIABLES